MerlinLaboratory/DRIMS_template/README.md

 ## Example nodes

-You can test the functions with the following commands (**Keep in mind the notes that are given below**):
+You can test the functions with the following commands (⚠️**Keep in mind the notes that are given below**):

 **Python:**